CUBRID/cubrid-manual/en/sql/schema/view.rst

 A view is a virtual table that does not exist physically.
 You can create a view by using an existing table or a query. **VIEW** and **VCLASS** are used interchangeably.

 Use **CREATE VIEW** statement to create a view.
-For how to write view name, see :doc:`/sql/identifier`.
+Regarding writing view name, see :doc:`/sql/identifier`.

 ::